Call us on 01494 484800

 No you can’t.
 It must be taken out prior to departure.

-If you buy the policy online, yes you do.
-However if it is in a high sports group, call or email us and we can tailor a quote for you.
-If you are going to be practicing for an event earlier in the week, you need to consider whether you want cover for that under […]
+If you are taking out our Sports Travel Insurance policy then yes, you do.
+If you are going to be practising for an event earlier in the week, you need to consider whether you want cover for that under the policy.
+If you already have general / basic travel insurance you can take out our […]

 Children aged 6 yrs and over can travel on their own provided they pay the full adult premium.
 On a family Sports Travel policy, the first child aged between 2-16*yrs is charged at 50% of the standard premium provided they are accompanied by a parent or guardian also insured, the second child would be charged […]